How to design an accessible toilet with a BIM software

-How to design an accessible toilet: Guidelines with dimensions, regulations and a project example together with renders produced with an architectural BIM software ready for download
+What you need to know about designing an accessible toilet: Guidelines with dimensions, regulations, features, materials and a 3D BIM model ready for download

+Need to design an accessible toilet which is compliant with your local standards?
 This article provides all the tools and sizing criteria to design more inclusive architecture.
 Although each country has its own accessibility guidelines, we’ll be referring specifically to building regulations available for the US and UK, as well as to guidelines for the ASEAN Member States in a section at the bottom of the article.
-There’s also a complete project example free for you to download and ready for you to use for your projects.
+There’s also a 3D model with DWG CAD resources (complete with floor plans, cross-sections, 3D views, renderings, etc.) ready for you to use for your projects.

-To open the file, start off by downloading Edificius free trial version, the BIM architectural design software used to create the project, renders and the project drawings available below.
+To open the file, start off by downloading Edificius – the 3D Building Design Software, the BIM architectural design software used to create the project, renders and the project drawings available below.

 Important features to consider when designing an accessible toilet for users with disabilities